-The amount of the deduction will depend on the income of the non-dependant.
-If you have a non-dependant couple living with you, one deduction is made based on their joint income.
+The amount of money we will take from your Housing Benefit and Council Tax Support is based on the income of the non-dependent.
+If you have a couple living with you, one deduction is made based on their joint income.

-- the Care Component of Disability Living Allowance (DLA)
+- Disability Living Allowance (DLA) - Care Component

 - Attendance Allowance

-- the Daily Living Component of Personal Independence Payment (PIP)
+- Personal Independence Payment (PIP) - Daily Living Component

 - Armed Forces Independence Payment